cattapre/2020-september-isoseq/liz/bioconda/2-bioconda.md

 _Note: The pdf is wrong.
 Low quality is anything that is lower than 99% or has less than 2 FLNC read support._

-_Note: In the pdf it is wrong, it should say: High Quality (HQ): accuracy ≥99% OR ≤2 FLNC read support_

 **MAP AND COLLAPSE ISOFORMS**

 ![](./figures/bioconda5.PNG)